aashishvikramsingh/ShoppingAndRecipeApp/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-`A basic working copy of this app can be found at: ` http://shopping-recipe-app.s3-website-us-east-1.amazonaws.com